Moses-main/blockgigs-contract/README.md

-Soroban Milestone-Based Job Smart Contract
-This smart contract is designed for a secure and decentralized job marketplace on Soroban, Stellar's smart contract platform.
-It enables trustless collaboration between Clients and Talents by enforcing milestone-based payments, fund locking, and a future-ready dispute resolution system.

-🛠️ Features Overview
-✅ Milestone-based job creation

-🔒 Upfront fund locking for trust

-🤝 Talent selection and job linking

-🔁 Automated milestone payments

-⚖️ (Planned) Dispute resolution mechanism

-📌 4.1 Job Creation & Fund Locking
-1. Job Creation
-The Client creates a job and defines its milestones, where each milestone includes:

-A description of the task

-A payment amount tied to that milestone

-2. Fund Locking
-Upon job creation:

-The full job budget is locked in the smart contract

-Ensures payment availability before work begins

-Prevents fraud or disputes later on

-📌 4.2 Talent Selection & Work Submission
-1. Talent Selection
-Talents (freelancers) can apply for listed jobs

-Once selected, the Client assigns the Talent, and the smart contract binds them to the job

-2. Work Submission
-Talents submit completed milestones

-Work is submitted via the platform

-3. Client Approval
-Client reviews the milestone

-If satisfied, the Client approves, and the smart contract initiates payment

-📌 4.3 Milestone-Based Payment Release
-1. Automatic Payments
-Once a milestone is approved, the smart contract automatically releases the corresponding funds to the Talent

-2. Final Payment
-Final milestone triggers the completion of the contract

-Full payment is made without manual intervention

-3. Trustless Transfers
-Payments are fully automated

-Neither party can interfere with the locked funds outside of the contract rules

-🧑‍⚖️ 4.4 Dispute Resolution (Coming Soon)
-1. Conflict Handling
-If there's a dispute (e.g., a Client refuses approval or Talent claims unfairness), a dispute process will be triggered

-2. Arbitrator Role
-A third-party Arbitrator (DAO or trusted party) reviews the case

-Arbitrators are given temporary authority

-3. Binding Decision
-The smart contract obeys the arbitrator’s ruling

-Funds are either sent to the Talent or refunded to the Client

-🔮 Future Enhancements
-DAO-based arbitration selection

-On-chain feedback and review system

-Talent scoring and job ratings

-🛠️ Built With
-Soroban – Stellar's smart contract platform

-Rust – for writing performant and secure smart contracts

-Stellar SDK – for interacting with the blockchain

-📬 Contributing
-Got suggestions or feature requests?
-Feel free to open an issue or fork the repo and make a pull request.
+# 💼 Soroban Job Marketplace Smart Contract

+A secure, milestone-based smart contract for job management and payments on **Soroban**, Stellar's smart contract platform.

+This contract ensures:

+- Funds are locked upfront
+- Payments are released automatically per milestone
+- A future-proof structure for dispute resolution

+---

+## 📌 4.1 Job Creation & Fund Locking

+### ✅ Job Creation

+- The **Client** (employer) creates a job and defines a series of milestones.
+- Each milestone has a specific deliverable and a set **payment amount**.

+### 🔒 Fund Locking

+- During job creation, the **full job budget** is locked into the smart contract.
+- This guarantees that the funds are available **before** the work starts, ensuring trust and preventing disputes or fraud.

+---

+## 🛠️ 4.2 Talent Selection & Work Submission

+### 👥 Talent Selection

+- A **Talent** (freelancer) applies for a job.
+- The **Client** selects a Talent, and the contract records the selection.

+### 📤 Work Submission

+- The Talent completes the first milestone and submits their work for review.

+### ✔️ Client Approval

+- The Client reviews the work.
+- Upon approval, the smart contract is notified to release the associated milestone payment.

+---

+## 💸 4.3 Milestone-Based Payment Release

+### ⚙️ Automatic Payments

+- Once a milestone is approved, the smart contract **automatically** sends the corresponding funds to the **Talent’s wallet**.

+### 🎯 Final Payment

+- The final milestone triggers the **last payment**, marking the job as complete.

+### 🔐 Trustless System

+- All payments are **automated**.
+- No manual transfers are needed after funds are locked—**both parties must follow contract rules**.

+---

+## 🛡️ 4.4 Dispute Resolution (Future Feature)

+### ⚖️ Conflict Resolution

+- If issues arise (e.g., a Client refuses approval or a Talent feels mistreated), a **dispute** can be triggered.

+### 🧑‍⚖️ Arbitrators

+- Trusted **third-party arbitrators** (or DAO members) will review the situation and deliver a judgment.

+### 📜 Binding Decisions

+- The smart contract will **follow the arbitrators’ verdict**—either releasing the funds to the Talent or returning them to the Client.

+---

+## 🌐 Built On

+- [Soroban](https://soroban.stellar.org) — Stellar’s smart contract platform.
+- Written in Rust for speed, security, and Web3-native contract behavior.

+---

+## 🤝 Contributing

+This project is open to contributions!
+Feel free to fork, improve, or suggest features—especially as we integrate the **dispute resolution system**.

+---